Kinfernopixel/Kitchen-Recipes/README.md

 📁 Project Structure

-index.html – The homepage, featuring a curated list of recipes. recipes/ – A directory containing individual HTML pages for each recipe. images/ – A collection of images visually enriching the recipe pages. styles.css – A centralized stylesheet providing consistent styling across the site.
+index.html – The homepage featuring a curated list of recipes. recipes/ – A directory containing individual HTML pages for each recipe. styles.css – A centralized stylesheet providing consistent styling across the site.

 🚀 How to View the Site